wp-plugins/cm-answers/readme.txt

 Tested up to: 3.5
 Stable tag: 1.4

-Allow users to post questions and answers (Q&A) in a stackoverflow style forum which is easy to use and install.
-Easy Social integration & Customization
+Allow users to post questions and answers (Q&A) in a stackoverflow style forum which is easy to use customize and install. w Social integration.

 == Description ==